 The proposed fee uplifts have been set at a level that takes into account current market conditions in Blackburn with Darwen.
-They incorporate changes to the living wage as detailed in the Chancellor's Autumn Statement in addition to other factors such as changes in Employer contributions.
+They incorporate changes to the living wage in addition to other factors such as changes in Employer contributions.

 6. FINANCIAL IMPLICATIONS